Business Fronting Loans

 | **Application** | [Step 9](#step-9-link-the-business-identification-to-the-loan-application) | Link the completed identification to the application. |

-| Payout | Step 10 | Trigger payout after successful scoring.
-(Status: payout_pending → payout_issued). |
+| **Payout** | [Step 10](#step-10-trigger-the-loan-payout) | Trigger payout after successful scoring.
+(Status: `payout_pending` → `payout_issued`). |

 **Note:** After payout, Solaris immediately sells the loan contract and receivables back to you (or your investors).
 Solaris **does not** perform loan servicing, dunning, or collection.